 Mitigating Guest Inconveniences Resulting from Flight Cancellations and Misconnections

-If we are unable to confirm you on a flight to your final destination on the same day, we will provide hotel accommodations based on availability and meal vouchers.
+For flight cancellations or missed connections for reasons within our control, if we are unable to confirm you on a flight to your final destination on the same day, we will provide hotel accommodations based on availability and meal vouchers.
 If the hotel does not provide ground transportation, we will provide a voucher for ground transportation to the hotel.

-Responsiveness to Guest Concerns
+Responding to Guest Concerns

 Online: Contact Us

-US Mail: 555 Airport Blvd Suite 500 Burlingame, CA 94010
+US Mail: Virgin America Guest Relations; 555 Airport Blvd.
+Burlingame, CA 94010

-Facsimile: 650.648.0493 Attn: Guest Relations
+Facsimile: 1.650.648.0493 Attn: Guest Relations

-Your feedback Is Important.
+Your Feedback Is Important.

 Guests who wish to share a comment or complaint about Virgin America’s service with the United States Department of Transportation may do so via e-mail at the following address: http://www.dot.gov/airconsumer